charlie2951/vlsi/laboratory/flipflop.md

-# Modeling of Flip-flops in Verilog
+# Lab-03:Modeling of Flip-flops in Verilog
 ## SR Flip flop using Behavioral modeling

 ### Design code